What is a TENS unit and how can it help with labor pain?

 The TENS unit is super helpful for back labor and a prolonged, painful prodromal labor.
 However, it is important to note that the TENS unit does not take away contraction pain like an epidural.
 The unit must be used early in labor if it is going to be effective in active labor.
 Most people who use it report easier labors, and are more satisfied with their birth.
 It has been used all over the UK and Sweden for many years.

 What are the side effects of a TENS Unit?

 None.
 There are no side effects for the laboring person or for the baby.

 How can I get my hands on one?

 Silver Spring Doula rents TENS units to all our clients who want one!
+We currently have NO availability for people who are not SSD clients.
 The rental includes the control unit, 4 reusable electrode pads for your use (the pads can be removed and reapplied dozens of times), extra batteries, instructions, and a carrying case.
 You can request one in the client area.
 We will either mail it to you, or bring it with us when we expect to see you (at your private or community prenatal).

 Join the Conversation!